highspell-botting/highspell-botting.github.io/docs/resources/analysis/security-considerations.md

 # 🔒 Security Considerations

-*This page documents security considerations, ethical guidelines, and responsible practices for reverse engineering and automation research.*
+*This page documents security considerations, ethical guidelines, and responsible practices for reverse engineering and automation.*

 ## Overview